rkGitHub206/postgredoc/README.md

 The entrypoint script is a batch script because of these limitations.

 #### Licence
-The files are a reuse here from the following source: https://github.com/stellirin/docker-postgres-windows.
+The files are a reuse from the following source: https://github.com/stellirin/docker-postgres-windows.